-- Abnormal bleeding which may be life-threatening.
-Symptoms may be coughing up blood, throwing up blood (may look like coffee grounds), red or black tarry bowel movements, abnormally heavy menstrual flow, nosebleeds, or any other unusual bleeding. - Perforation or fistula an abnormal hole in your stomach, intestine, esophagus, or other organ, which can be life-threatening. - Changes in your liver function, which can cause liver failure and be life-threatening - Severe allergic skin reaction.
+- Abnormal bleeding symptoms may be coughing up blood, throwing up blood (may look like coffee grounds), red or black tarry bowel movements, abnormally heavy menstrual flow, nosebleeds, or any other unusual bleeding. - Perforation or fistula an abnormal hole in your stomach, intestine, esophagus, or other organ, which can be life-threatening. - Changes in your liver function, which can cause liver failure and be life-threatening - Severe allergic skin reaction.
 You may develop blisters on your skin that are filled with fluid or a severe red rash all over your body that may be painful. - Severe high blood pressure - Slow wound healing